 The NMU technology program was created with the intent to save students money on the technology costs associated with attending college.
 When considering the services, software and support provided by this program, its value becomes apparent.
 In addition, since the costs for this program are included in NMU's tuition and fees, students and their families have one less thing to worry about when preparing for the upcoming semester.

-NMU leases the mobile devices and issues them to students on a replacement cycle.
+NMU purchases the mobile devices and issues them to students on a 4 - 6 year replacement cycle.
 Students or their parents may contact their insurance provider about adding the mobile device system to their existing coverage if they desire more insurance than the initiative provides.
 Continuing students who pre-register for the following fall will be able to use the mobile device through the summer at no additional charge.

 Part-time students may, at their option, participate in the program.
-Part-time students may also, for a fee, check out the mobile devices from the library on a daily basis.
+Part-time students may also, for a fee, check out the mobile devices from micro repair on a daily basis.

 NMU continues to support and improve "specialty labs" as a function of need and resource availability.
 These are labs designed to meet the needs of specific academic programs that have special equipment and software needs (e.g. graphic design, computer science, GIS, CAD and others).